rysharprules/Rython/02_libraries.md

 `pip install -r requirements.txt`

+### Importing

+`import abc`

+The first thing Python will do is look up the name `abc` in [sys.modules](https://docs.python.org/3/library/sys.html#sys.modules).
+This is a cache of all modules that have been previously imported.

+If the name isn’t found in the module cache, Python will proceed to search through a list of built-in modules.
+These are modules that come pre-installed with Python and can be found in the [Python Standard Library](https://docs.python.org/3/library/).
+If the name still isn’t found in the built-in modules, Python then searches for it in a list of directories defined by [sys.path](https://docs.python.org/3/library/sys.html#sys.path).
+This list usually includes the current directory, which is searched first.

+When Python finds the module, it binds it to a name in the local scope.
+This means that abc is now defined and can be used in the current file without throwing a `NameError`.

+If the name is never found, you’ll get a `ModuleNotFoundError`.

+In the example above, `abc` can be a package or a module.
+When you use the second syntax, you `import` the resource from another package or module.
+Here’s an example:

+`from abc import xyz`

+`xyz` can be a module, subpackage, or object, such as a class or function.

+`import abc as other_name`

+This renames the imported resource `abc` to `other_name` within the script.
+It must now be referenced as `other_name`, or it will not be recognized.

 ### Virtual Environments

 By default, all Python packages are installed in a common location on your machine.
 However, this can lead to problems when working on multiple projects that require different versions of the same package.

 The [**Python virtual environment**](https://docs.python.org/3/tutorial/venv.html) is a self-contained directory within the project directory that contains a dedicated Python installation for a particular version of Python, plus any packages needed by that project.
 Different projects can have their own virtual environments with the specific versions of the packages they need, and each virtual environment is isolated from the others, so there are no conflicts.

 #### Creating a virtual enviroment

 `python -m venv env`

 This will create a virtual environment in a subdirectory called env.
 You then need to tell your terminal to use that environment for this project by activating the environment.
 On Windows machines, you do this using the following command:

 `env\Scripts\activate.bat`